Hausdorff dimension of biaccessible angles for quadratic polynomials

-\iftopbiac \remark{The constants $N$ and $\kappa$ can always be computed as function of $\theta$ by iterating the doubling map on $\theta$, without making any statement on whether the external ray of angle $\theta$ lands or not.
-However, as we will see in Section~\ref{sec:top_dim_estimates}, the possible non-landing of certain parameter rays in case that MLC fails, does not affect the estimates.\footnote{Is this really a true description of affairs?}} \fi

-These results imply that the harmonic measure of the biaccessible points in quadratic Julia sets (unless $c=-2$) and in the boundary of the Mandelbrot set is zero.
-They also underline the similarity of the structure of $\J_c$ and the local structure of $\Mandel$ near $c$ as in \cite{tanlei1}.
+This implies that the harmonic measure of the biaccessible points in quadratic Julia sets is zero, unless $\theta=\frac12$; this was of course known earlier \cite{smirnov1,zakeri3,zdunik}.
+Our result that the Hausdorff dimension of biaccessible angles is less than $1$ except when the Julia set is an interval (which, in the quadratic case, means $\theta=1/2$) was later generalized to all degrees in \cite{MeerkampSchleicher}.

-An important interpretation of the Hausdorff dimension of dynamic biaccessible angles is given by the following result regarding the {\em core entropy} $h_{top}(f|_{T_\theta})$:

-\begin{theo}{Hausdorff Dimension of Entropy of Hubbard Trees} \lineclear Let $B_\theta$ be the set of combinatorially biaccessible dynamic external angles for parameter angle $\theta$, and $(T_\theta, f)$ is the corresponding (abstract) Hubbard tree.
-Then